JiaHao0607/Java-assessment/README.md

   ## Challenge Yourself
   1. Implement a way to store grades for each course a student is taking.
 There should be a way to update/set the score.
   Afterwards, fill in the `public List<Course> findPassedCourses( Course course )` method in Student.java
-  2. Implement an additional feature in the menu options that will display the average grade of all the students suscribed to a given course.
+  2. Implement an additional feature in the menu options that will display the average grade of all the students subscribed to a given course.